Current SEAM Projects

 This page highlights current and new projects undertaken by SEAM and will include project summaries and updates.
 New project submissions are welcome.
 For summaries of past projects and indexes or guides to material, please visit the Guides to SEAM Collections.

-The University of Hawaii at Manoa has contributed its holdings from 1999-2010 of Cenderawasih Pos, a newpspaer from West Papua, Indonesiai for microfilming.
+The University of Hawaii at Manoa has contributed its holdings from 1999-2010 of Cenderawasih Pos, a newspaper from West Papua, Indonesia for microfilming.

-SEAM will microfilm Ohio University's holdings of this Malaysian newspaper for 1998-2010.
+SEAM has microfilmed Ohio University's holdings of this Malaysian newspaper for 1998-2010.
 Harakah has a reputation for voicing political opposition in Malaysia, where traditionally newspaper content has been tightly controlled by the government.

-This Indonesian daily newspaper from Eastern Indonesia will be microfilmed by SEAM.
-The issues to be filmed include May 1991 - December 1994, when this newspaper ceased to publish.
+This Indonesian daily newspaper from Eastern Indonesia has been microfilmed by SEAM.
+The issues to be filmed include May 1991 - December 1994, when Pos Maluku ceased to publish.
 Holdings are being provided by the University of Hawaii at Manoa.

 SEAM has been microfilming Radar Bogor for the years 1999-2011.
 This newspaper is published in the Bogor region of Indonesia and the holdings to be filmed come from the University of Michigan.